SoftMoore/GraphLib-Kt/README.md

 fun build() : Graph = Graph(this)
 ````

 As shown in Listing 4, many of the methods are overloaded to make the library easier to use.
 For example, the default color used to graph a function is black, but that can be changed using method `setFunctionColor()`.
 You can add just a function to the `Graph`, and it will be graphed using the current default function color.
 Alternatively, there is a single method that lets you add both a function and the color to be used to graph it.
+Similarly, several methods are overloaded to accept parameters of type `Int` or type `Double`, with the `Int` values being converted to `Double` within the class.

 Observe that some of the builder methods shown in Listing 4 start with the "`set`" prefix, and some start with the "`add`" prefix.
 Those starting with "`set`" control access to a single attribute value or collection of values, but those starting with "`add`" can be called multiple times to append to a list of similar attribute values.
 So, for example, you "`set`" world coordinates, but you can "`add`" multiple functions.
 In addition, you can set the "`tick`" marks on an axis, and they will be labeled with numerical values.
 Alternatively, you "`set`" labels if you want the tick marks to be labeled with string values (see the x-axis in Figure 1).